 A highlight of the year is the summer cruise, and the club has been as far afield as the Baltic, Mediterranean, Spain as well as around Britain via the Caledonian Canal.

-RACING: Spellbinder is a regular participant in the RORC series and Fastnet races, and both yachts usually do 'Round the Island' (RTI) race.
+RACING: Spellbinder was a regular participant in the RORC series and Fastnet races, and both yachts usually do 'Round the Island' (RTI) race.
 The club has also taken part in Cowes Week, Cork Week and other regattas.
 We are excited that our new yacht, RelaX, is a newer and faster design than Spellbinder and look forward to moving up the scoreboard.

 TRAINING: The club is a recognised RYA Training Centre, so there is plenty of opportunity to broaden your sailing experience.
 We are fortunate to have a number of RYA Instructors who can teach our members the range of RYA practical courses from Competent Crew, through Day Skipper to Yachtmaster Coastal and Offshore.
 These are normally taught as five-day (Monday-Friday) courses, with Yachtmaster exams being conducted by an independent RYA examiner over the weekend following the preparation course.
 In addition to certificated RYA training we also teach useful skills development short-courses such as boat handling and spinnaker training,